TwitterFacebook

 July 10: Venera-15 and Venera-16 complete radar cartography of around 30 percent of Venus.

 Dec.
-15: Proton launches Vega-1 to Venus and Halley Comet.
+15: A Proton rocket launches Vega-1 to Venus and Halley Comet.

 Dec.
-21: Proton launches Vega-2 to Venus and Halley Comet.
+21: A Proton rocket launches Vega-2 to Venus and Halley Comet.

 1985